kalliste/projectnotes/gamingrig/gamingpc.md

 We already have a 4070 Ti GPU and can go for a much larger primary NVME drive, significantly more RAM, better cooling, and more power supply headroom vs. Logical Increments builds at same budget.

 ## Components

+For a gaming rig we'll probably pick parts in dependence order.
+GPU and CPU first.
+Then the Motherboard and CPU cooler.
+Then the RAM and storage.
+Then the case and power supply.
+We already have a GPU for this one.

 ### CPU